goauthentik/authentik/website/integrations/services/aws/index.md

 Create an application, assign policies, and assign this provider.

-Export the metadata from authentik and create a new Identity Provider in the AWS Management Console.
+Export the metadata from authentik and create a new Identity Provider [here](https://console.aws.amazon.com/iam/home#/providers).

 #### Role Mapping